Judge dismisses Sarah Palin's lawsuit against New York Times

 "Responsible journals will promptly correct their errors; others will not," Rakoff wrote.
 "But if political journalism is to achieve its constitutionally endorsed role of challenging the powerful, legal redress by a public figure must be limited to those cases where the public figure has a plausible factual basis for complaining that the mistake was made maliciously, that is, with knowledge it was false or with reckless disregard of its falsity.
 Here, plaintiff's complaint, even when supplemented by facts developed at an evidentiary hearing convened by the Court, fails to make that showing."

-Lawyers for Palin and the Times have not yet provided comment.
+Lawyers for Palin did not respond to a request for comment.

+In a hearing earlier this month, Bennet testified that he "did not intend to imply a causal link" between the map from Palin's PAC and the Giffords shooting.
+He said that he did a substantial re-write on the piece after the first draft was filed by Elizabeth Williamson, a member of the Times' editorial board based in Washington, D.C.